 Additional clean water is pumped into the site to keep the melted down reactors from further melting down, as well as to keep the nuclear fuel stored in fuel pools from starting to melt down.
 All of this water is radioactively contaminated.

-The Tokyo Electric Power Company (TEPCO) and the Japanese government, essentially co-owners of the Fukushima complex, together with their subcontractors, have been collecting some of the radioactive water in steel tanks on site.
+The Tokyo Electric Power Company (TEPCO) and the Japanese government, essentially co-owners of the Fukushima complex, together with baseline testing oparating by their subcontractors, have been collecting some of the radioactive water in steel tanks on site.
 Some, perhaps hundreds, of the 1,000-plus tanks have leaked.

 Radioactive water has flowed from the Fukushima complex into the Pacific Ocean continuously since March 11, 2011.
 The flow rate varies, most likely, but no one knows what the rate is and there is no reliable system in place to measure the flow.
 There is also no reliable system in place to measure the intensity of the radiation, which also most likely varies.